alxhill/kutt-out-gallery/README.md

 * Switch to using object oriented database query results
 * Error handling on db entries - error codes or exceptions or something
 * Form validation
+* Add WAY better handling of the initial setup phase - at the very least when there's no galleries, better when there's no database.